muandrew/win-osx-map/README.md

 # win-osx-map
-Maps Windows bindings to OSX bindings using AHK
+Maps Windows bindings to OSX bindings using AutoHotKey (AHK).

+Currently being optimized for win7.